-Consider the superstructure optimization problem for a plant that is to produce and sell material D (see Figure 4.2.1).
-Material D can be produced from material C (reaction: $C \rightarrow D$), which can be purchased from a third party or produced from material B (reaction: $B \rightarrow C$), which can in turn be purchased or produced from material A (reaction: $A \rightarrow B$).
+Consider the superstructure optimization problem with technology selection and scheduling for a plant that is to produce and sell material D (see Figure 4.2.1).
+Material D can be produced from material C(reaction: $C \rightarrow D$), which can be purchased from a third party or produced from material B (reaction: $B \rightarrow$ C), which can in turn be purchased or produced from material A (reaction: $A \rightarrow B$).
 The plant has two types of multipurpose reactors, each with a backup unit, that can be used for the material transformation steps (see Figure 4.2.2).
 Each of these has a maximum installed capacity of 100 kg.
 Up to one tank for each material in the system can be installed for storage with a maximum installed capacity of 300 kg.
-There are two candidate chemical processes to perform each material transformation step, giving a total of six processes in the process, each with a unique cost and yield, giving a total of 12 candidate process-catalysts combinations in the system.
+There are two candidate chemical processes to perform each material transformation step, giving a total of six processes in the process superstructure.
+There are two potential technologies (catalysts) that can be used in each process, each with a unique cost and yield, giving a total of 12 candidate process-catalysts combinations in the system.
 The plant process and equipment superstructures are given in Figures 4.2.1 and 4.2.2, respectively.
 The former illustrates the candidate processes in the superstructure in the state-task network representation (Kondili et al., 1993).
 The latter depicts the equipment options (reactor type and units, and tanks) in the superstructure.

 Figure 4.2.1.
-Process superstructure for Example 4.2 with 4 materials, 6 processes, 4 tanks, and 16 streams.
+Process superstructure for Example 1 with 4 materials, 6 processes, 4 tanks, and 16 streams.